SCRT-HQ/VaporShell/docs/glossary/New-VSWAFRegionalSizeConstraintSet.md

----
-layout: glossary
-title: New-VSWAFRegionalSizeConstraintSet
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSWAFRegionalSizeConstraintSet

 ## SYNOPSIS
-Adds an AWS::WAFRegional::SizeConstraintSet resource to the template
+Adds an AWS::WAFRegional::SizeConstraintSet resource to the template.
+A complex type that contains SizeConstraint objects, which specify the parts of web requests that you want AWS WAF to inspect the size of.
+If a SizeConstraintSet contains more than one SizeConstraint object, a request only needs to match one constraint to be considered a match.

 ## SYNTAX